Blenheim in Marlborough, New Zealand

 Head to the Millennium Public Art Gallery, across from Seymour Square in the heart of Blenheim.
 See the latest cutting edge exhibitions from local and national artists.

-Millennium ART Gallery
+Millennium Public Art Gallery

 Mountain bike Marlborough’s epic high country trails and coastal ridges, road bike undulating routes at the edge of the sea, tour on long flat runs through vine-clad valleys or take the whole family biking along one of the region’s many rivers.